mementum/backtrader/docs/operating.rst

       cerebro.optstrategy(MyStrategy, period=xrange(10, 20))

-    The method *optstrategy* has the same signature as *addstrategy* but does extra housekeeping to ensure optimization runs as expected.
-A strategy could be expecting a "range" as a normal parameter for a strategy and *addstrategy* will make no assumptions about the passed parameter.
+    The method ``optstrategy`` has the same signature as ``addstrategy`` but does extra housekeeping to ensure optimization runs as expected.
+A strategy could be expecting a *range* as a normal parameter for a strategy and ``addstrategy`` will make no assumptions about the passed parameter.

-    On the other hand, *optstrategy* will understand that an iterable is a set of values that has to be passed in sequence to each instantiation of the Strategy class.
+    On the other hand, ``optstrategy`` will understand that an iterable is a set of values that has to be passed in sequence to each instantiation of the Strategy class.

-    Notice that instead of a single value a "range" of values is passed.
+    Notice that instead of a single value a *range* of values is passed.
 In this simple case 10 values 10 -> 19 (20 is the upper limit) will be tried for this strategy.